sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 <SourcegraphSearch query=".propTypes = { ... }" patternType="structural" />

-In this second search, you’ll find that developers are writing code that checks whether values are a given type and sometimes requiring that a prop be provided.
+In this second search, you’ll find that developers are writing code that checks whether values are a given type.
+Additionally, they sometimes require that a prop be provided.

 ## Redux